Honors Undergraduate Research Award

 - Human Subjects: If this proposed project involves the collection of information from human beings through interaction or observation, include an attachment (not included in the two-page limit) that provides sufficient information to enable reviewers to evaluate potential risks to subjects.
 Include information concerning the subject population, type(s) of information to be gathered and measures to be taken to protect privacy and reduce risks.

-Visit the Research Integrity Office website for more information.
+Visit Research Integrity for more information.

 - Vertebrate Subjects: If this proposed project involves living vertebrate animals in any way, include an attachment (not included in the two page limit) that provides sufficient information to enable reviewers to evaluate the choice of species, number of animals to be used and any exposure of animals to discomfort, pain or injury.

-Visit the Office of Animal Resources website for more information.
+Visit Animal Resources for more information.

 Application Submission Confirmation